QuantumPL/bib/CONTRIBUTING.md

 # How to contribute to QPLV Bib

+## Easiest Method

+Just use the this [webform]([AddUp](https://forms.gle/watgbhcDa5jkf85T7)).

-## Organization
+## Detailed Method

-- Currently `bibtex` style bib entries are supported in `bbt.bib`.
-Please send all PRs for changes to this file.
+`bibtex` entries are in `bbt.bib` while `biblatex` ones are in `biblatex.bib`.
+Please send all PRs for changes to both these files.
-- We would love to have a `biblatex` style of entries as well in the file `bblt.bib`, but for now it is not up to date.
-There is a [tracking issue for BibLaTeX](https://github.com/QuantumPL/bib/issues/6) support; PRs welcome.

 ## Style
 - I prefer to edit using VSCode, keeping the bib file organized using [LaTeX Workshop's](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) "Align and sort bibliography".
-- When sorting the fields of a bibentry, use the following sorting order:
-  > `title shorttitle author year month day journal booktitle editor location on publisher school institution address series volume number pages numpages crossref doi archiveprefix eprint howpublished url urldate abstract keywords copyright category note metadata timestamp`

-  For mass sort, I have been using the `bibtex-tidy` tool at <https://flamingtempura.github.io/bibtex-tidy/> with the above sorting order.
+- When sorting the fields of a bibentry, use the sorting order specified at the beginning of each `.bib` file.
+For mass sort, I have been using the `bibtex-tidy` tool at <https://flamingtempura.github.io/bibtex-tidy/>.

 ## Building and Testing (optional)
 You **do not have to** test the website for contributing here, I have added the steps if you would like to, however.
 I will test the site for issues before I merge a PR.